Implementing Zero-Trust Boundaries in DR Sandboxes

 )

-except ApiException as e:
+except ApiException as exc:

-logging.warning("Policy cleanup skipped: %s", e.reason)
+logging.warning("Policy cleanup skipped: %s", exc.reason)

 try:

-with open(manifest_path, "r") as f:
+with open(manifest_path, "r", encoding="utf-8") as handle:

-manifest = DrillManifest(**data)
+manifest = DrillManifest(**json.load(handle))

-except (ValidationError, FileNotFoundError) as e:
+except (ValidationError, FileNotFoundError, json.JSONDecodeError) as exc:

-logging.error("Invalid drill manifest: %s", e)
+logging.error("Invalid drill manifest: %s", exc)

-return
+return EXIT_ABORT

 orchestrator = ZeroTrustDrillOrchestrator(manifest)